WRF

 User-supported versions

-Users are welcome to bring, or compile, and use their own builds of WRF, but those builds will not be supported by the Discoverer HPC team.
+Users are welcome to bring, compile, and use their own builds of WRF, but those builds will not be supported by the Discoverer HPC team.

 Running WRF